isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Kea supports global host reservations.
 These are reservations that are specified at the global level within the configuration and that do not belong to any specific subnet.
-Kea will still match inbound client packets to a subnet as before, but when the subnet's reservation mode is set to ``"global"``, Kea looks for host reservations only among the global reservations defined.
+Kea still matches inbound client packets to a subnet as before, but when the subnet's reservation mode is set to "global", Kea looks for host reservations only among the global reservations defined.
 Typically, such reservations would be used to reserve hostnames for clients which may move from one subnet to another.